bananalab/terraform-on-aws/terraform/00_hello_terraform/00_setup/setup.md

 `tfenv install latest`

+> 🚧 tfenv may not work on Windows.
+Instead you can download terraform binaries here: https://www.terraform.io/downloads

 Now that Terraform is installed you can begin exploring it.

 Try `terraform help` to see what commands are available.